Pre- Handover Inspections

 Final Checks Before You Accept Your New Home

-We service Melbourne’s north-eastern suburbs including Doncaster, Templestowe, Doreen, Diamond Creek, Eltham, Greensborough, Bundoora, Macleod, Montmorency, Heidelberg, Rosanna, Epping, Ivanhoe, Reservoir, Croydon, and surrounding areas—giving new homeowners the confidence that their home has been built to the standard they deserve and ensuring a smooth, stress-free move-in.
+We inspect homes across Melbourne’s north-eastern suburbs, including Doncaster, Templestowe, Doreen, Diamond Creek, Eltham, Greensborough, Bundoora, Macleod, Montmorency, Heidelberg, Rosanna, Epping, Ivanhoe, Reservoir, Croydon, and nearby areas.

 pci inspections melbourne